 The inclement weather policy provides uniformity for students, faculty and staff regarding the cancellation of classes due to inclement weather conditions or other adverse events influencing normal operations of the School of Nursing.
-Refer to VUSN Student Handbook for details https://nursing.vanderbilt.edu/students/current/pdf/handbook.pdf
+Refer to VUSN Student Handbook for details.